Asymptotics for Exponential Functionals of Random Walks: Preliminaries and main results

-We now turn to consider the asymptotics of the expectation $ \mathbf{E}[F(I_n)]$ with $0< \Lambda<\theta_F$.
-Using the change of measure, we have \beqlb \mathbf{E}\big[F(I_n)\big] = \varrho^n \cdot \mathbf{E}^{(\Lambda)} \big[e^{-\Lambda S_n}F(I_n)\big], \eeqlb which indicates that different to the previous case, the long-term behavior of the expectation $\mathbf{E}\big[F(I_n)\big]$ depend on not only the sample paths with slowly decreasing local minimum but also the sample paths with final value $S_n$ below a low level.
+We now turn to consider the asymptotics of the expectation $ \mathbf{E}[F(I_n)]$ with $0< \Lambda<\theta_F$; see Figure~\ref{Figure1}(b).
+Let $\mathbf{P}^{(\Lambda)}$ be a probability measure defined in (\ref{MeasureChan}) with $\lambda_0=\Lambda$.
+Using the change of measure, we have \beqlb \mathbf{E}\big[F(I_n)\big] = \varrho^n \cdot \mathbf{E}^{(\Lambda)} \big[e^{-\Lambda S_n}F(I_n)\big]. \eeqlb In contrast to the previous case, the long-term behavior of the expectation $\mathbf{E}\big[F(I_n)\big]$ depends not only on the sample paths with slowly decreasing local minimum but also on the sample paths with final value $S_n$ below a low level.
 In order to get an exact description for the distribution of $S_n$, we need the following condition.

 \begin{condition} Under $\mathbf{P}^{(\Lambda)}$ the random walk $S$ is in the domain of attraction of a strictly stable law without centering with index $\alpha \in(0,2]$ and positivity parameter $\rho \in(0,1)$, we write $S\in \mathcal{D}_{\alpha,\rho}^{(\Lambda)}$. \end{condition}